Dermatology Residency

 The University of Iowa Dermatology Residency Selection Committee requests that the following documents be submitted through the ERAS® Application Form:

 Applicants are urged to submit all documents to ERAS® as soon as possible in order for the credentials to be reviewed for the selection of applicants who will be invited to interview.
-The interview invite release date is November 21, 2022.
-Interviews will be conducted via Zoom.
+The interview invite release date is November 18, 2024.
+The interview platform has not been officially determined and could be virtual via Zoom or in person .
 Candidates selected for interview will be notified by email.

 Residency Eligibility Criteria